microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-02.md

 Make sure that the value of the first parameter to `ToolUtils.register_tool_mapping()` matches the name of the function in the JSON function definition for the assistant configuration.

-The second parameter to `ToolUtils.register_tool_mapping()` is the actual python function definition.
+The second parameter to `ToolUtils.register_tool_mapping()` is the actual Python function definition.

-You will be using this information in these python files to configure your assistants tools and system messages.
+You will be using this information in these Python files to configure your assistants tools and system messages.

 ````python